Laravel-Backpack/docs/4.1/upgrade-guide.md

 In order to account for this icon font change please:
 - inside your ```resources/views/vendor/backpack``` folder, search for ```fa fa-``` and replace with ```la la-```;
 - for each icon you fix above, double-check that it shows in the browser; if it doesn't, search for an alternative on the [Line Awesome website](https://icons8.com/line-awesome); usually the syntax change is very _very_ small; and there are a lot more icons now, so you'll definitely find something;

-**Step 14.** **If you've published and customized Field or Column views**, you might need to take a look at the changes 4.1 brings to those files, and do the changes inside your new files, if you want those columns/fields to support the new 4.1 features.
-Check your ```resources/views/vendor/backpack/crud/fields``` and ```resources/views/vendor/backpack/crud/columns``` folders for any files - if you have files there, this should concern you.
-We recommend you use a diff tool - should save some time.
-[Kaleidoscope](https://www.kaleidoscopeapp.com) is our preffered diff tool on Mac OS.
-[WinMerge](https://winmerge.org) is a good option on Windows.

-Most ```field```views have suffered changes, in order to make the JavaScript work inside modals and ```repeatable``` fields.
-Most ```columns``` views have suffered changes, in order to make add the ```wrapper``` and ```escaped``` functionality.
-If you _haven't_ overwritten the fields/columns to customize them, you're ok, changes were made in a backwards-compatible manner.

 ---